 How software executes: from abstractions to machine-level code.

 (Early) Memory corruption attacks.

 How to prepare a project proposal.

-Systems and Cryptography
+Systems and cryptography.

-Denial of Service.
+(Distributed) Denial of service.